Desty-3000/Minestorm/README.md

 >_Rayane Tadjer on november 2020_
 ## What is Minestorm ?

-Minestorm is a Shoot 'Em Up where your goal is to survive and destroy the most mines in a space minefield.
+Minestorm is a Shoot 'Em Up where your goal is to survive and destroy the most amount of mines in a space minefield.

 ### Summary
  - Compile Game